Run surveys. Get insights. Unlock growth.

 Website exit surveys are a great source of insights on why visitors are not converting or bouncing.
 Where do they provide the most valuable insights?

-Here are the most popular use-cases of exit intent surveys:
+Here are the most popular use cases of exit intent surveys:

 #1.
 Shopping cart abandonment survey

-To make sure it shows only to people who actually added something to the cart, you can target a survey on shopping cart pages or on visitors who added a product to a cart and then leave (more advanced option).
+To make sure it shows only to people who actually added something to the cart, you can target a survey on shopping cart pages or on visitors who added a product to a cart and then left (more advanced option).

 Recommended questions:

-• "What would convince you to finish shopping?", "Do you need any additional information to complete the purchase?"
+• "Do you need any additional information to complete the purchase?"

 Website exit intent survey question about why a customer decides to not completing the order